 Once you’ve chosen a new provider, ask them to open an account and start the ISA transfer process with us.
-Once we receive the ISA transfer request, we’ll keep your account open for you so the ISA transfer can be processed.
+When we get the ISA transfer request, we’ll keep your account open for you so the transfer can be processed.

 If you have a Flexible Cash ISA, we won’t charge you the usual fee to transfer your funds before the end of its term.

-Following this process will protect the UK tax-free savings benefits of your cash ISA savings.
+Following this process will protect the UK tax-free savings benefits of your cash ISA.

 What’s the impact on my loan?

-Your loan won’t be affected as long as you can keep making your agreed repayments from a UK bank account.
+Your loan won’t be affected as long as you can keep making your agreed repayments.
 If you make payments from an account that’s closing, you’ll have to change them to another account.

-I have a Mortgage Reserve on my Mortgage Current Account.
-Can I continue to use this?
+I have a mortgage reserve on my Mortgage Current Account.
+Can I still use this?

-- Not used – it’ll be removed on the date on the letter – you won’t be able to use your Reserve after this date
+- Not used – we’ll remove it on the date stated in the letter.
+You won’t be able to use your reserve after this date

-- Partially used – we’ll reduce your Reserve to cover the balance on your account from the date on the letter.
-You won’t be able to make payments from your account and we’ll reduce your Reserve every time money is paid into your account
+- Partially used – we’ll reduce your reserve to cover the balance on your account from the date in the letter.
+You won’t be able to make payments from your account and we’ll reduce your reserve every time money is paid into your account

-- Fully used – from the date on the letter, we’ll reduce your Reserve every time money is paid into your account
+- Fully used – from the date in the letter, we’ll reduce your reserve every time money is paid into your account.

 Closing your account